 What inspires me is to see and capture the emotion, beauty and mystery of women everywhere, and to experiment with materials and techniques.
 As women, we have much in common, more unites us than divides us.
 We are, as Kipling said, “ sisters under the skin”.
 We have similar needs and wants—not just for food, shelter and love—but also for a space of our own, to contemplate, to dream, to be transported out of our everyday reality.
 The new reality, like the old, is composed of bits and pieces, a collage of paint, paper or textile, that embellish, crowd or obscure.

 I paint what I'm most familiar with: women.
 But underneath every portrait is a reflection of my own emotions and narrative, and articulates the essence of not only my subject but of a part of myself.
-This collection celebrates “her space “.
+This collection celebrates “SHE “.

 I am Barbados 2

 acrylic on canvas, 88 x 135 cm, 2016 - US$4000

 acrylic on linen, 36 x 36 inches, 2016 - US$3250

 In a space of her own